 How Long Can My Plants Stay Outside?

 This area is a little more tricky and you’ll need to make the call.
-I cannot give you a date on until “when” you can leave your dracaena plant outdoors, just some guidelines.
+I cannot give you a date until “when” you can leave your dracaena plant outdoors, just some guidelines.

 Each group of house plants will be somewhat different, and varieties within that group will vary also.
 Here’s what I’ would advise.

 During those months the day temperatures are still warm in the 70-80 degree range.
-We normally see a drop of night temperatures of 10-15 degrees.
+We normally see a drop in night temperatures of 10-15 degrees.
 This forces the plants to slow down and produce very sturdy growth, not the soft summer growth that sometimes I feel is “over lush”.

 Once the temperatures start hitting a very consistent 60 degree nights growth on most tropicals just stops.
-The plant may be able to handle lower temperatures but don’t expect much growth, if any.
+The plant may be able to handle lower temperatures but don’t expect much growth if any.

 So far we have only talked about temperature, but there are other factors to take into consideration.

 Just because the temperatures hit 60 a nice breezy evening can make the plant “feel” much colder than it is.
-The wind will dry the plant and leaves out, and it’s possible you may begin to see damage.
+The wind will dry the plant and leaves out, and it’s possible you may begin to see the damage.